-Make sure to size your image before uploading it to File Manager.
+Make sure to size your image before uploading it to the Media Library.
 Otherwise, this causes problems with the code and the responsiveness of your page in web, tablet, and mobile formats.

 Do not add text to your image unless it is strictly for visual appeal and not content that your users need.
 This is important for search engine optimization and user accessibility.